 If you’ve dreamed of seeing the world and traveling for an extended period of time, then do it!
 This is your chance!
 This was a concern of ours before our RTW trip.
 We had only been to Mexico (to resorts) and on a short Western Europe trip, so places like Bolivia, Vietnam, and India seemed very intimidating to us.
 While there were certainly challenges along the way, the high points far outweighed the low ones, and forcing ourselves outside of our comfort zone provided us with lasting memories.
 Not having traveled much before is simply an excuse, and there’s only one way to change that.

 5. You can be free from all your crap.

 Don’t misunderstand me here.
 I like stuff.
 I grew up and live in America, a culture built upon collecting as much stuff as you can.
 And while I do still enjoy having nice stuff, after having lived both ways, I can firmly say that happiness does not only come from how many possessions one has.
 Happiness, at least for me, comes more from experiences, from living life, from seeing amazing sites and meeting new and interesting people.
 You can have your 5 pairs of $100 jeans.
-I’ll take my dirty backpack, ridiculous-looking zip-off pants, and Chang Beer tank top (which could be reason #12 why RTW travel is awesome-men get to wear sleeveless shirts).
+I’ll take my dirty backpack, ridiculous-looking zip-off pants, and Chang Beer tank top.

 6. You can be free to finally pursue what it is you truly love.